Images Index> Matlock Bath, 20th and 21stC Images> This page

 Before they Call I will Answer and While They Are Yet Speaking I Will Hear.[1]

 The interior measured 95 feet in length, and from the tower to and including the communion table was 79 feet.
 It was 27 feet and 3 inches in breadth.
 The transepts were 53 feet long and 21 feet wide.
 "It is in the old English style ... and fitted up with great simplicity and true elegance".
-The vestry was beneath the tower, with a small loft for the organ and choir.
+The vestry was then beneath the tower, with a small loft for the organ and choir.
 "The furniture, cushions, carpeting, &c. are crimson velvet and cloth"[2].

-sketch of the church interior about 1856
+sketch of the interior of Holy Trinity about 1856

 Adam's 1845 sketch.